Rainier Scholars – Tacoma | FAQ

 Does Rainier Scholars – Tacoma give out scholarships?

-Rainier Scholars is not a scholarship program.
+We are not a scholarship program.
 Our work prepares students to be highly competitive candidates for scholarships and assists families with the financial aid process.
 To date: students in Rainier Scholars have received over $20 million in merit and need based financial aid for college.

 Do scholars have to give up their activities to be a part of Rainier Scholars – Tacoma?

-A Rainier Scholar may have to sacrifice some of their usual summer activities to participate during the Summer Stretch Academies, where attendance is a requirement and the time commitment includes 1-2 hours of homework each night.
+Scholars may have to sacrifice some of their usual summer activities to participate during the Summer Stretch Academies, where attendance is a requirement and the time commitment includes 1-2 hours of homework each night.
 During the school year, scholars are encouraged to get involved in afterschool activities, clubs, sports, and other enrichment.

 Do you accept students with Individualized Education Plans (IEPs)?